This article has links to products and services we love, which we may make commission from.

 - South Side: Walking distance to Old Town, student life, affluent, Meadows (park)

 Here’s our detailed guide on where to stay in Edinburgh before you book.

 Getting Around Edinburgh

-Edinburgh has the following modes of public transport – trams, buses, hop on/off tour buses, trains, taxis, Uber, e-bikes.
+Edinburgh has the following modes of public transport – trams, buses, hop-on/off tour buses, trains, taxis, Uber, and e-bikes.

 Lothian Buses serve the vast majority of the city – you can almost guarantee that you’ll be close to a bus stop wherever you stay.

-Lothian also run NightBus services every night of the week on selected routes.
+Lothian also runs NightBus services every night of the week on selected routes.

 Here’s our guide to Edinburgh Bus Station.

 This airport guide details how to get to the city from the airport via bus, tram or taxi.